Overview - Boils and carbuncles

 A carbuncle is a cluster of boils that usually develops over a few days.
 The areas most commonly affected are the back, thighs, or back of the neck.

-A carbuncle can grow to a size of 3cm to 10cm and will leak pus from different points.
+A carbuncle can be up to 10cm in size and can leak pus from different points.

 You may also:

 Carbuncles are less common than boils.
-They mostly affect middle-aged or older men in poor health or with a weakened immune system.
+They happen most in middle-aged and older men or people with a weakened immune system.

 Causes of boils and carbuncles

 Boils and carbuncles are often caused by bacteria called staphylococcus aureus (staph bacteria).
 The bacteria infects one or more hair follicles.
-Staph bacteria usually live on the surface of the skin or in the lining of the nose without causing harm.
+It is common for staph bacteria to live on the surface of the skin or in the lining of the nose without causing harm.

 You can get a boil when bacteria enter the skin through cuts and grazes.
 Your immune system then sends infection-fighting white blood cells to kill the bacteria.